astronomer/docs/astro/customize-deployment-roles.md

 ## Prerequisites

-- Organization Owner permissions
+- Organization Owner permissions to create, update, and delete custom roles.
+- Workspace Owner permissions or Deployment Admin permissions to assign and change Deployment roles for users.

 ## Create a custom Deployment role

 Custom Deployment roles are created and managed at the Organization level.
-After you create a custom Deployment role, you can assign users the role from any Deployment in the Organization.
+After you create a custom Deployment role, you can assign users, teams, and Deployment API tokens the role from any Deployment in the Organization.

 1. In the Cloud UI, click your Workspace name in the upper left corner, then click **Organization Settings**.